-- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; and - evaluate the performance of our board of directors and of individual directors.
+- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - · considers and makes recommendations to our board of directors regarding the composition of our board of directors and its committees; - · reviews developments in corporate governance practices; - · evaluates the adequacy of our corporate governance practices and reporting; and - · evaluates the performance of our board of directors and of individual directors.

-Our corporate governance and nominating committee will operate under a written charter, to be effective prior to the completion of this offering, which will satisfy the applicable rules of the SEC and the listing standards of Nasdaa.
+Our corporate governance and nominating committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.